All Episodes

 We'll be back.

-Obama says here, look, all we're saying is if if you get if you get an email somebody that says, for example, Obama cares creating a death panel, forward us the email.
+Obama says here, look, all we're saying is, if you get an email of somebody that says, for example, Obamacares creating a death panel, forward us email.

-And we'll answer the questi why forward the email.
+And we'll answer the question, why forward the email?

-So if you get an email from me that says Obama wants to create death panels, you have been instructed to forward my email to the snitch website.
+So if you get an email from me that says Obama wants to create death panels, you have been instructed to forward my email to the SNCC website.

-You can just as easily say, I received an email that said that I was you know the death panels.
+You can just as easily say, I received an email that said that I was near the death panel.

 They want the email.